Pforzheimer House: Renaming to Pforzheimer

-Dispute with Adams on dining access (known as the Pfoho–Adams War)
+Dispute with Adams House on dining access (Pforzheimer–Adams War)

-In October 1999, Adams House began enforcing a long-standing policy of closing its dining hall to non-residents during peak hours, a policy particularly inconvenient to Pforzheimer House residents, who live farthest from the main class buildings at Harvard Yard.
-Adams House residents, often unable to find a seat at lunch, enacted a series of measures designed to keep members of other houses out.
-The most infamous of these actions was "The No Interhouse Gong Show" wherein members of the Adams community sat by the ID swipe station and rang the gong when nonresidents came in.
+In October 1999, Adams House began enforcing a long-standing policy of closing its dining hall to non-residents during peak hours.
+Since Adams House is located closest to the main class buildings at Harvard Yard, their dining hall is often crowded, and residents unable to find a seat.
+Residents of Adams House enacted a series of measures to keep members of other houses out.
+The most infamous was "The No Interhouse Gong Show," wherein Adams House members rang a gong when nonresidents came in.
 A running tally of the number of nonresidents attempting to eat in Adams was kept on a large chalkboard.

-Pforzheimer, isolated to the Quadrangle and not suffering from the same dining hall ills, responded by attempting to pass in House Committee a tongue-in-cheek, non-binding measure (proposed by Rick Wedell '01) denying Adams house residents access to the Pforzheimer dining hall.
-However, there was no real support for the measure and it didn't pass, though the attempt was reported in the Crimson.
-Adams House residents discovered the proposal when the minutes of the meeting were sent to the Pforzheimer House mailing list, then retaliated by declaring war in their House Committee.
-The initial suggestion was raised by Senior Colin Wood, and formally proposed by Jessamyn Conrad, and seconded by Sophomore Kyle Gilman.
-That night, the Declaration and Articles of War were written, sent to the Pfoho list, and the War was officially on.
+Pforzheimer House, furthest from the main class buildings, was particularly inconvenienced by this policy.
+They responded by attempting to pass in House Committee a tongue-in-cheek, non-binding measure (proposed by Rick Wedell '01) denying Adams house residents access to the Pforzheimer dining hall.
+However, there was no real support for the measure and it did not pass, though the attempt was reported in the Crimson.
+Adams House residents discovered the proposal, and retaliated by declaring war in their House Committee.
+The initial suggestion was raised by senior Colin Wood, and formally proposed by Jessamyn Conrad, and seconded by sophomore Kyle Gilman.
+That night, the Declaration and Articles of War were written, sent to the Pfohozheimer listserv, and the war had officially begun.